mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 # Conclusion

-In this part of the series "Faster Angular Applications" we covered how we can optimize an Angular application in terms of runtime performance by using immutable data structures and custom change detection strategy.
+In this part of the series "Faster Angular Applications," we covered how we can optimize an Angular application regarding runtime performance by using immutable data structures and a custom change detection strategy.

 We started by introducing a sample business application which lists two departments of employees and using a heavy computation calculates a numeric value for each of them.

-There were some obvious slowdowns in the app caused by the two-way data-binding that we're using - the typing experience for entering a new employee was extremely slow.
-In order to reduce the number of computations going on we used `OnPush` change detection strategy and immutable data structures.
+There were some apparent slowdowns in the app caused by the two-way data-binding that we're using - the typing experience for entering a new employee was extremely slow.
+To reduce the number of computations going on we used `OnPush` change detection strategy and immutable data structures.

 Although `OnPush` introduced a significant improvement we missed a very important detail - it causes Angular to detect for changes when an event inside of the given component gets triggered.
 We fixed this issue by decomposing the `EmployeeListComponent` and enforcing better separation of concerns.

-In the next blog post from the series we'll take a look at pure pipes.
+In the next blog post from the series, we'll take a look at pure pipes.
 We'll also illustrate how pure pipes and `OnPush` change detection relate to functional programming and more precisely pure functions & memoization.